Kamran-Afzali/Kamran-Afzali.github.io/_posts/desindetification.md

 df <- deid_dua(df, write_crosswalk = TRUE, id_length = 20)
 ```

+### Package ‘easySdcTable’

+The main function, ProtectTable(), performs table suppression according to a frequency rule with a data set as the only required input.
+Within this function, protectTable(), protectLinkedTables() or runArgusBatchFile() in package 'sdcTable' is called.
+Lists of level-hierarchy (parameter 'dimList') and other required input to these functions are created automatically.
+The function, PTgui(), starts a graphical user interface based on the shiny package.

 +	Paul Hendricks (2015). [“Package ‘detector’.”](https://cran.r-project.org/web/packages/detector/index.html)
 +	Paul Hendricks (2015). [“anonymizer: Anonymize Data Containing Personally Identifiable Information.”](https://github.com/paulhendricks/anonymizer)
 +	Wilcox (2019). [“deidentify: Deidentify a dataset.”](https://rdrr.io/github/wilkox/deidentifyr/man/deidentify.html)